Helping to Care for Young Smiles

 - Non-Invasive Care

-Sealants are a gentle, drill-free option that supports dental protection for kids.
-The application process is quick and straightforward, making it a suitable choice for children who feel nervous during routine dental appointments.
+Sealants are a drill-free option that supports dental protection for children.
+The application process is straightforward, which may be considered for children who feel nervous during routine dental appointments.

 - Targeted Tooth Protection

-Sealants are applied to the chewing surfaces of back teeth to protect the grooves that often trap food and develop decay.
+Sealants are applied to the chewing surfaces of back teeth to help protect the grooves that often trap food and may lead to decay.
 Children’s dental sealants in Bunbury are placed on molars, where plaque tends to accumulate.

 Sealants are commonly used when children are still learning to brush effectively.
-They provide added protection during this stage, helping reduce cavity risk while oral hygiene habits are still forming.
+They can provide an added barrier during this stage, helping reduce cavity risk while oral hygiene habits are still forming.

 We Accept CDBS—Check Your Child’s Eligibility Now